Our Mission

 Become a Master Gardener

 To become a Master Gardener in Tennessee, the first step is to complete a 14 week course.
-Our annual classes typically begin in January and are held once a week in the evening.
-Presented by a number of area experts, each class covers a different topic: soils, diseases, pests & insects, composting, vegetable gardening, landscaping, lawn care, pruning and others..
+Our annual classes typically begin at the end of January and are held twice a week (once vitrual and once in-person).
+Presentations are given by a number of area experts, each class covers a different topic: soils, diseases, pests & insects, composting, vegetable gardening, landscaping, lawn care, pruning and others.
 A comprehensive Master Gardening handbook is included as part of the course and relevant publications are often provided with each class.
 Throughout the course, mentors are available to support participants by answering questions and exposing them to potential volunteer opportunities.
+In addition, there will also be opportunities during the class to go on field trips or outside the classroom gatherings to learn more on certain topics.

-Upon completing the course and passing a test, you'll become a Master Gardener Intern.
+Upon completing the course, you'll become a Master Gardener Intern.
 To become a Master Gardener, 40 service hours (supporting community related projects, etc.) and 8 continuing education hours need to be completed within the first year of graduation.
-Thereafter, only 25 service and 8 continuing education hours are required each year.
+Thereafter, only 25 service and 8 continuing education hours are required each year to stay active in the program.

 By becoming a Master Gardener, you'll have an opportunity to strengthen your gardening skills & knowledge, give back to the community and enjoy partnering with other passionate gardeners.